-Is a 2nd Bouncer a No Ball?
-Complete Guide to Crucial Types of No Ball Rules in Cricket
+What is a No Ball?
+Your Complete Guide To All Forms of No Ball Rules in Cricket

-The no ball rules in cricket represent one of the most frustrating setbacks a bowler can face.
-Widely viewed as a criminal act from the bowling side, it’s often the last thing you want, especially in a tightly poised contest.
-Not only do u allow the opposition to sneak an extra run and an extra delivery to score off, but these days all types of no ball in cricket are accompanied by a free hit.
-Batter gets the freedom to go big while not having to worry about his or her wicket.
-Such a scenario can severely hinder the bowling team’s ability to restrict a batting side in a limited-overs game.
+Before we begin our exploration of the no ball rules, we first need to understand what is no ball in cricket.
+The no ball rules in cricket can be viewed as a very frustrating setback for the bowler.
+Widely viewed as a criminal act from the bowling side, a no ball is often the last thing you want to experience, especially in a tightly poised contest.
+Not only do u allow the opposition to sneak an extra run and an extra delivery to score off, but these days under the no ball rules in cricket, most limited-overs matches award the batting side a free hit following a no ball.
+Batters unleash their fury with utmost impunity while not having to worry about their wicket.
+Hence, it is a no-brainer that a no ball in cricket can severely hinder the bowling team’s ability to effectively restrict a batting side in a limited-overs game.
 Unfortunately, it is the bowler who typically has to bear the brunt of bowling a no ball in cricket.

-• Popping crease no ball rules (a.k.a foot fault no ball)
+• Foot placement infringement (a.k.a front/back foot no ball)

 • Double bounce no ball rules (Ball bouncing more than once before reaching the batter)